Peer on peer sexual harassment among learners

 In addition to the online consultation, the Committee’s Citizen Engagement Team ran an online survey between 18th March and 1st April.
 The survey questions targeted young people aged 11 to 18 and asked how they thought the issue of peer on peer sexual harassment could be combatted, both within and outside schools and colleges, a summary of the emerging themes was produced.
 The Citizen Engagement Team also ran a workshop with 5 film and media students from Coleg Cambria, Deeside, where they explored the responses to the survey and discussed the potential solutions to the problem of sexual harassment among learners.
 The findings were turned into a video.

 The theme of this survey is a sensitive topic.
-If you would like support after completing this survey we recommend you contact the following charities:
+If you would like support we recommend you contact the following charities:

 Childline: 0800 1111

 Meic Cymru: 0808 80 23456

 These charities will give you the opportunity to talk to a trusted adult.